Skip to main content

 Warning: Though this information is highly complex and not necessary for this tutorial, if you’re interested in understanding the complex technical aspects of TON consider using these resources:

-1. To obtain a better understanding of how TON Virtual Machine (TVM) operates and how does TON process transactions, check out TVM overview section.
+1. To better understand how TON Virtual Machine (TVM) operates and how does TON process transactions, check out TVM overview section.

 2. Secondly, if you are interested in learning more about how transaction and gas fees work on TON, consider diving into this section of our documentation.